JonathanWalkerCS/JonathanWalkerCS/README.md

 ### 🔧 Skills and Relevant Experience
 ___
-* Introduction to Computers with Programming
+* Object-Oriented Programming
+* Database Management Systems
+* Network Security and cryptography
 * Fundamentals of programming
+* Applied Security
 * Intro to Security
-* Applied Security
-* Network Security and cryptography
+* Introduction to Computers with Programming

 ### 🎓 Education & Coursework:
 ___